Young History and Archaeology Club

 YHAC meets monthly on Saturday afternoons at the Time and Tide Museum.
 The club is supervised by fully accredited society members, supported by historians from the Time and Tide and is affiliated to the National Council for British Archaeology.
 Thanks to funding from Historic England the club is free to join.

-There are currently two spaces in the YHAC so if you are a budding historian or a would-be archaeologist between the ages of 8 and 16 , or know somebody who might be, please email the society on firstname.lastname@example.org for more information.
+If you are a budding historian or a would-be archaeologist between the ages of 8 and 16 , or know somebody who might be, please email the society on email@example.com for more information.

 Visit to RAF Air Defence Radar Museum